 Section 2.4 Governing Law; Severability.
 This Amendment, and all rights and remedies in connection therewith, will be governed by, and construed under, the applicable laws of the State of Delaware, without regard to otherwise governing principles of conflicts of law (whether of the State of Delaware or otherwise) that would result in the application of the laws of any other jurisdiction.
-If any provision of this Amendment is held to be illegal, invalid or unenforceable under present or future applicable laws effective during the term of this Amendment, such provision shall be fully severable; this Amendment shall be construed and enforced as if such illegal, invalid or unenforceable provisions of this Amendment shall remain in full force and effect and shall not be affected by the illegal, invalid or unenforceable provision or by its severance from this Amendment.
-Furthermore, in lieu of each such illegal, invalid or unenforceable provision, there shall be added automatically as a part of this Amendment a provision as similar in terms to such illegal, invalid or unenforceable provision as may be possible and be legal, valid, and enforceable.
+If any provision of this Amendment is held to be illegal, invalid or unenforceable under present or future applicable laws effective during the term of this Amendment, such provision shall be fully severable; this Amendment shall be construed and enforced as if such illegal, invalid or unenforceable provision had never comprised a part of this Amendment; and the remaining provisions of this Amendment shall remain in full force and effect and shall not be affected by the illegal, invalid or unenforceable provision, there shall be added automatically as a part of this Amendment a provision as similar in terms to such illegal, invalid or unenforceable provision, there shall be added automatically as a part of this Amendment a provision as may be possible and be legal, valid, and enforceable.